Sb

 Key Applications

-The primary end-uses of Antimony span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Antimony span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Semiconductors — Antimony plays a vital role in semiconductors, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Semiconductors - Antimony is valued in semiconductors for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Plastics stabilizers — Antimony plays a vital role in plastics stabilizers, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Plastics stabilizers - Antimony is valued in plastics stabilizers for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook